redivis/redivis-python/bigquery/README.md

 Redivis authorization wrapper around google-cloud-bigquery

 ### Alpha disclaimer
 This library is currently an alpha.
-It may break in unexpected ways, and is not intended for production use.
+It may change in backwards-incompatible ways, and is not intended for production use.

 Known issues:
 - Queries are currently restricted to referencing 100GB of data or less